 On the morning of day two, our big bus leaves the lodge at about 08h00, travelling to Nelspruit Airport (KMIA).
 Arriving at KMIA between 12h00 and 13h00 your tour group boards a minibus for the onward journey to Kruger National Park.

 Entering the world-renowned Kruger Park we make our way to Pretoriuskop Rest Camp, near Numbi Gate.
 As soon as we enter the gates of this massive wilderness area, the game viewing adventures begin!
 When you arrive at Pretoriuskop Rest Camp (between 15h00 and 16h00), your safari guide is there to meet you and help check you into your air-conditioned en-suite accommodation.
 Your guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Pretoriuskop, which features a swimming pool, restaurant, cafeteria and shop.

 Then, we embark on our first thrilling game viewing drive into the African bush in search of the abundant wildlife inhabiting this vast Big Five national park.
 The exciting Kruger game drive ends back at Pretoriuskop Rest Camp, before the gates close for the night.
 The sunset drive is conducted in a Kruger Park vehicle with a SAN Park’s game ranger.
 This is not a private game drive and children under six years are not allowed.
 Sunset drives are a prime time for spotting and photographing wildlife action in the African bush, as well as sighting nocturnal animals.

 Back at our Kruger rest camp, there will be some free time before our three-course dinner, which is served at the open-air dining facility.
 Dinner will be the hearty culinary delight of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
-This fine local meal includes complimentary South African wine, or alternatives such as soft drinks, bottled water or beer can be purchased at the camp's shop to enjoy with your meal.
+Fine South African wine, soft drinks, bottled water or beer can be purchased at the camp's shop to enjoy with your meal.
 After dinner, you are free to retire or relax around the campfire recounting the wildlife adventures of your first day of game viewing in Kruger Park, one of Africa’s best game reserves.